telent/speckled/README.md

 * terms: literals, IRIs, variables
 * triples: (subject relation object)
-* groups of triples (and groups of groups)
+* graphs: groups of triples (and groups of groups)
-* graph
-* solution: given a graph, some set of values for all the variables in that graph which match data in the data store
+* solution: given a graph with some variables, a set of values for all the variables which make the graph match data in the data store
 * solution sequence: all the possible solutions for some graph
-* solution sequence modifiers, which filter, narrow or re-order the solution sequence
+* solution sequence modifiers: filter, narrow or re-order the solution sequence
-* top level forms, which say what we want done with the solution sequence ** SELECT - tell me the values
+* top level forms, which say what we want done with the solution sequence

+** SELECT - tell me the values
 ** CONSTRUCT - make up some new triples
 ** INSERT - make up some new triples and add them to the data store ** etc

-We represent triples as vectors of three elements and everything else as nested structs for which there are convenience functions to write concisely.
+We represent triples as vectors of three elements and everything else as nested structs: convenience functions are provided to write them concisely.
 The primary entry point to convert a top level form into a string that can be sent to a SPARQL engine is `->string`

     (require '[speckled.sparql :refer [->string group solve ?]])